rishigh001/Maze-Generator/README.md

 # Maze-Generator
-It generates a maze automatically
+It generates a maze and finds the best path automatically